 Accompanying caption panels detail the historic significance of the main image together with thought-provoking learning points.
 Using archive photos, maps, poems and infographics, together with moving personal accounts of the Great War, each panel will provide a direct conduit between the contemporary image and the events that took place there 100 years ago.

-A giant walk on map of the world, featuring an expanded European section, offers visitors the unique opportunity to walk from country to country to appreciate the scale and complexities of the conflict.
+A giant walk on map will feature an expanded European section, offering visitors the unique opportunity to walk from country to country to appreciate the scale and complexities of the conflict.
 The map puts Europe in context on a global scale, in terms of personnel and resources, together with providing engaging details on key battlefield locations.
 Consistently drawing large crowds and appealing in particular to children, the walk on map will make a massive impact in city centres and provides a focal point for the exhibition with the benefit of additional content featured on surrounding panels.

 Learn more about the objectives of the project here.
 More